ksproska/msid_zad4/README.md

 INTRODUCTION

-Aim: By using available libraries (in my example sklearn) create a model for Fashion Mnist (matrixes containging matrices of flattened 28x28 pictures of clothing).
+Aim: By using available libraries (in my example mainly sklearn) create a model for Fashion Mnist (matrixes containging matrices of flattened 28x28 pictures of clothing).

 Fashion mnist contains 4 matrices, downloaded from